Reporting Progress at Key Stage 3 ‘Life without Levels’

 All students will continually be encouraged to progress towards Mastering, with these skills and knowledge being on a level with higher GCSE grades.

-below is an example of an ASK document for a Y8 Science unit:
+below is an example of an ASK document for a Year 8 Science unit:

 These documents are under production for each module of learning.
 They may be used in a variety of ways and break down the unit to allow the student to see clearly what they need to do next to progress.

-ASK documents will shortly be available on our website to view for all modules in Y7, Y8 and Y9.
+ASK documents will shortly be available on our website to view for all modules in Year 7, Year 8 and Year 9.

 In addition to ongoing ASK assessments, each year group will have an examination week in which each subject will be formally assessed.
 The grades from these assessments will allow us to assess overall progress in relation to individual target grades.
 The dates for these assessment weeks are: